 The Master of Divinity student has an option of doing either a thesis or an internship.
-If such a student chooses to do a thesis, the student must likewise hold "regular admission" status, have a GPA of 3.00 or above on at least 24 hours, submit a proposal, etc. Students who anticipate graduate studies beyond the master's level are encouraged to write a thesis instead of doing an internship.
+If such a student chooses to do a thesis, the student must likewise hold "regular admission" status, have a GPA of 3.00 or above on at least 24 hours, submit a proposal, and after receiving the director's approval, present a thesis which reflects original investigation, and then defend it orally.
+Students who anticipate graduate studies beyond the master's level are encouraged to write a thesis instead of doing an internship.
 Detailed instructions regarding thesis writing may be obtained in the office of the appropriate director.